-Shifting Loyalties: Republicans’ Growing Discontent with Trump
+Shifting Loyalties: Republicans’ Rising Discontent with Trump

-No politician in modern history has held as much sway over his base as President Donald Trump.
-And perhaps nothing has mattered more to his political career than that.
+No politician in fashionable historical past has held as a lot sway over his base as President Donald Trump.
+And maybe nothing has mattered extra to his political profession than that.

 Donald Trump and his then girlfriend (and future wife), former model Melania Knauss, financier (and future convicted sex offender) Jeffrey Epstein, and British socialite Ghislaine Maxwell pose together at the Mar-a-Lago club, Palm Beach, Florida, February 12, 2000.